-Scale and Deposit Analysis
+Compressor Scale and Deposit Analysis

-Scaling and deposit buildup can reduce efficiency by acting as barriers to heat transfer, promote corrosion by acting as concentration sites for corrosive species, or can result from corrosive attack.
-Samples are collected during on-site inspections and taken back to our laboratory for analysis.
-We employ energy dispersive x-ray spectroscopy and powder x-ray diffraction to identify constituents in a sample.
+Scaling and deposit buildup can reduce compressor efficiency by disturbing air flow, and promote corrosion by acting as concentration sites for corrosive species.
+Compressor blade/vane pitting and corrosion fatigue is often the result, sometimes causing forced outages.
+Scale samples are collected during on-site inspections and taken back to our laboratory for analysis.
+We employ energy dispersive X-ray spectroscopy to identify constituents in a sample.
 Scale and deposit analysis can determine the nature, sources, and effects of deposits.
 We then suggest steps you can take to mitigate their formation.